-Celebrated pilot ‘Sully’ urges further updates to Boeing’s 737 MAX – and to older 737s
+Celebrated pilot Capt.
+Sully urges further updates to Boeing’s 737 MAX

 More broadly, Sullenberger wants updates to bring the 737 crew alerts up to the standards on later aircraft.
 When certifying the MAX, the FAA at Boeing’s request allowed an exception to the latest crew alerting safety regulations.

-“Neither the MAX nor the 737 NG have a modern crew alerting system,” he said.
+“Neither the MAX nor the 737 NG have a modern crew-alerting system,” he said.

 Not only the MAX